 The Virtual Visit Might be This Cold and Flu Season’s MVP

-As we prepare to enter cold and flu season, officials are urging communities to start thinking about flu prevention earlier this year, especially those most at risk for flu-related complications.
+As we prepare to enter cold and flu season, it’s a good time to start thinking about flu prevention, especially for those most at risk for flu-related complications.
 Currently, the Centers for Disease Control and Prevention (CDC) recommend that everyone 6 months and older should get a flu vaccine every season with rare exceptions.

-While there’s no way to determine how bad a flu season will be, many are concerned that the overlap between cold and flu season and the coronavirus pandemic could potentially cause issues because emergency departments, doctor’s offices and urgent care clinics typically already see a rise in patients during cold and flu season.
+While there’s no way to determine how bad a flu season will be, many are concerned that the overlap between cold and flu season and the recent spike in COVID cases due to the Delta variant could potentially cause issues because emergency departments, doctor’s offices and urgent care clinics typically already see a rise in patients during cold and flu season.
 Getting your flu shot this year can help prevent those visits — potentially preventing flu patients and COVID-19 patients from interacting with each other.
 Luckily, physicians have another tool in their belt to help prevent the spread — the Virtual Visit.